a-luna/aaronluna.dev/content/flask_api_tutorial/part-4/index.md

 The "logout" process for the API is really simple since we don't actually implement any session handling.
 The `api.auth_logout` endpoint will use the `@token_required` decorator, just like the `api.auth_user` endpoint.
 Therefore, if a request is received without an access token or with an invalid/expired token, it will be aborted without executing any of the business logic we define for the logout process.

-One of the requirements states: <span class="italics requirements">If user logs out, their JWT is immediately invalid/expired</span>.
+One of the requirements states: <span class="bold-italics">If user logs out, their JWT is immediately invalid/expired</span>.
 In order to satisfy this requirement, when a user logs out and their access token is <span class="emphasis">NOT</span> invalid/expired, we must add the token to a blacklist and ensure that any subsequent request for a protected resource that includes the token is unsuccessful.

-Even though access tokens are typically configured to expire less than a day after being issued, the blacklist should be persistent (i.e., stored in the database, <span class="emphasis">NOT</span> in RAM).
+Even though access tokens are typically configured to expire less than a day after being issued, the blacklist should be persistent (i.e., stored in a database, <span class="emphasis">NOT</span> in RAM).
 We can create a database table to store blacklisted tokens, which is what we will do next.

 ### `BlacklistedToken` DB Model